Dhadak: Development

 Khaitan preferred to call Dhadak an adaptation rather than a remake of Sairat since he had made some changes to the storyline of the original film.
 He cited "how Nagraj Manjule chose to tell that story and the uniqueness he brought to the film" as his inspiration for the remake.
 Khaitan, a Marwari Rajasthani himself who grew up in Kolkata, set Rajasthan and Kolkata as the premise for the film, and that required deviating from the original to stay "true to [himself] and the story [he is] telling.
 Another reason for choosing the two cities was "that they are visually and linguistically so different from each other".
-Khaitan called Dhadak a tribute to Sairat.
+He called Dhadak a tribute to Sairat.

 After he was sure that he wanted to make Dhadak, Khaitan worked to distance himself from Sairat, making Badrinath Ki Dulhania (2017) in the meantime.
 Later, he began writing Dhadak using those sequences which he instinctively recalled from Sairat, and eliminated those that did not come to him immediately.
 After writing the script, about four to five months before filming, he told Khatter and Kapoor their characters' behaviour, speech, and their inter-personal relationships.
 However, he did not treat Khatter or Kapoor as "star kids" since he wanted to create a "good film" with newcomers.
 Johar told him that the film "could be the biggest decision in [his] life, or the biggest mistake in [his] life".
 Khaitan preferred to make a high quality film over one that was commercially viable.